jaytimm/corpuslingr/README.md

 Annotation output is homogenized, including column names.
 Naming conventions established in the `spacyr` package are adopted here.

-Lastly, the function splits the corpus into a list of dataframes by document.
+Lastly, the function splits the corpus into a list of data frames by document.
 This is ultimately a search convenience.

 ``` r
 lingr_corpus <- ann_corpus$token %>%